What is developmental screening?

 - They have not already been screened by their local district.

-- Their parents express a desire for LECE to screen their child.
+- Their parents express a desire for ECE to complete the screening.

 Will I be present?